 Originally three members volunteered to serve as Community Co-Chair.
 Two of those volunteers (Marie Culhane and Roscoe Curry) had to decline due to other commitments.

-Forest Kelley confirmed that he is still willing to serve as a Community Co-Chair for the TCAAP RAB.
+Forrest Kelley confirmed that he is still willing to serve as a Community Co-Chair for the TCAAP RAB.

 The RAB was asked if any Community Members had interest in serving as Community Co-Chair.
 No additional volunteers came forward.

-Without objection, Forest Kelley was accepted as the new Community Co-Chair.
+Without objection, Forrest Kelley was accepted as the new Community Co-Chair.

 Get to Know Each Other Through Member Bios